On System Operators with Variation Bounding Properties: Introduction

 In recent years, efforts have been made to study systems with extended positivity properties based on their influence on the variation, i.e., number of sign changes, of the input signal $u$ or the state $x(t)$ (see, e.g., \cite{weiss2019generalization,margaliot2018revisiting,grussler2020variation,grussler2021internally}.
 A mapping $u \mapsto Xu$ is called \emph{$k$-variation bounding} ($\vb{k}$) if it maps an input $u$ with at most $k$ sign changes to an output $Xu$ of at most $k$ sign changes.
 If the mapping is $\vb{j}$ for all $j \in \{0,\dots,k\}$, it is called \emph{$k$-variation diminishing} ($\vd{k}$) and if, additionally, the order of sign changes is preserved whenever $u$ and $Xu$ have equal variation, the $\vd{k}$ property is called \emph{order-preserving} ($\ovd{k}$).

 Systems with input-output $\ovd{k}$ properties have been studied in terms of Hankel and Toeplitz operator \cite{grussler2020variation}, which resulted in intermediates between external positivity ($\ovd{0}$ operators) and the well-known class of \emph{relaxation systems} \cite{willems1976realization} ($\ovd{\infty}$ Hankel operators).
 These intermediates have been exploited in \cite{grussler2020balanced} to provide guarantees for internal positivity preserving model order reduction -- a property well-known for $\ovd{\infty}$ Hankel operators.
-Studies of autonomous (unforced) systems with $\vd{k}$ and $\vb{k}$ state-transition transition maps \cite{margaliot2018revisiting,weiss2021generalization,ofir2024contraction} have provided an extended, unified approach to several important non-linear system analysis tools such as monotonicity/cooperativity, contraction analysis or Poincare-Bendixson results.
+Studies of autonomous (unforced) systems with $\vd{k}$ and $\vb{k}$ state-transition maps \cite{margaliot2018revisiting,weiss2021generalization,ofir2024contraction} have provided an extended, unified approach to several important non-linear system analysis tools such as monotonicity/cooperativity, contraction analysis or Poincar{\'e}-Bendixson results.
 A system class that was proposed to merge the input-output and autonomous case has been suggested in \cite{grussler2021internally}.
-This resulted in a first certificate for $\ovd{k}$ observability/controllability operators and its application to bounding the variation of an impulse response beyond external positivity.
-The later is still an open problem for which several lower bounds \cite{damm2014zero,swaroop1996some,elkhoury1993discrete}, but only few upper bounds \cite{elkhoury1993discrete} are known.
+This resulted in a first certificate for $\ovd{k}$ observability/controllability operators and its application to bounding the variation of an impulse response beyond external positivity. {While the latter problem is of interest, e.g., when bounding the number of over- and undershoots in a step response or the number of bangs in bounded optimal control problems \cite{luenberger1968optimization,friesz2010dynamic}, it is still an open problem, where several lower bounds \cite{damm2014zero,swaroop1996some,elkhoury1993discrete} have been derived, but only few upper bounds \cite{elkhoury1993discrete}. }